Energy studies that guide your decisions

 These updates were introduced through CMHC Advice No. 268, effective November 28, 2025, with a transition period allowing projects to qualify under previous criteria until September 30, 2026.

-Innoveum performs the whole-building simulations and technical reporting required to demonstrate projected reductions in energy consumption and greenhouse gas emissions for CMHC MLI Select applications under both the current and updated frameworks.
+Innoveum performs the whole-building simulations and technical reporting required to demonstrate compliance for CMHC's MLI Select program applications under both the current and updated frameworks.

-The CMHC Apartment Construction Loan Program (ACLP) supports the development of purpose-built rental housing through low-cost financing during construction and stabilization phases.
+The CMHC Apartment Construction Loan Program (ACLP) supports the development of purpose-built rental housing by providing low-cost financing from construction through to stabilized operations.

 - Purpose-built rental housing developments